-Necessarily, therefore, the role of the courts needs to be viewed through the lens of these differing court functions.
+Necessarily, therefore, the role of the courts needs to be viewed through the lens of these differing court functions, as a reactive response to increased scientific evidence and public awareness of climate change and its effects.

-In this paper, I will focus on the role of the courts in judicial review and in merits review.
-The role of the courts in determining tortious actions that raise issues concerning climate change, both mitigation and adaptation, has been addressed by others and I will not revisit the topic in this paper.1
+In this paper, I will focus on the decisions of courts in judicial review, civil enforcement and merits review proceedings, particularly decisions of the Land and Environment Court of New South Wales, but I will also refer to decisions of other courts and tribunals in Australia and overseas where they illustrate or better illustrate a type of challenge.
+The role of the courts in determining tortious actions that raise issues concerning climate change, both mitigation and adaptation, has been addressed elsewhere.12

-Before I embark on a discussion of the role of the courts in judicial review and merits review in relation to adaptation to climate change, I will explain briefly the concept of adaptation to climate change.
+Before I embark on a discussion of the climate change-related cases heard by courts, I will set out briefly the concepts of mitigation and adaptation.